dudvdw/cs61a/ReadMe.md

 High-level languages, erected on a machine-language substrate, hide concerns about the representation of data as collections of bits and the representation of programs as sequences of primitive instructions.

 **Scheme interpreter**
-* Scheme interpreter installation problem [reference](https://blog.csdn.net/shanchuan2012/article/details/100188424)
-* When you draw something, it may not work, therefore, using the Scheme interpreter in [hw06](https://inst.eecs.berkeley.edu/~cs61a/fa20/hw/hw06/) is a better choice.
+* When you install a Scheme interpreter, you may come across some problems.
+Using the Scheme interpreter in [hw06](https://inst.eecs.berkeley.edu/~cs61a/fa20/hw/hw06/) is a better choice.
 * Or you can use the scheme interpreter [here](https://code.cs61a.org/)

 #### Scheme Lists